 Over the last couple of months, I’ve been working on having a morning routine to set me up for a more successful day.
 While I still have the random night of child wake-ups and little sleep which translate to a lacking (read: slow, dragging, coffee-filled) morning routine, I’ve still been seeing more productive mornings which lead to more productive and positive days through a more consistent focus on how I start my day.
 I’m a strong believer that what you do before you go to bed and when you wake up sets the tone of your day… and can set you up for success!
-Well, when we back up a great morning routine that up with the ultimate renewing nighttime routine, our mornings get off to an even better start.
+Well, when we back up a great morning routine with the ultimate renewing nighttime routine, our mornings get off to an even better start.

-Here are a few things I’ve found to help in allowing myself to de-stimulate from the day and find the slower, natural rhythm of night.
+Here are a few things I’ve found to help in allowing myself to de-stimulate from the day and find the slower, natural rhythm of the night.

 I find that the lower the light, throughout the house, in the bathroom as I shower and in the bedroom as well, helps me to relax.
-After a day filled with kids, noise and all things stimulating, the lower light and quiet space allows my body to let that stress and stimulation go.
+After a day filled with kids, noise and all things stimulating, the lower light and quiet space allow my body to let that stress and stimulation go.